leanhtu-AI/Walmart-Sales-Forecast/README.md

 After the installation step, you can reproduce our result when go to the "Data-Centric" folder and run the notebooks called "Top_40 Kaggle" on your terminal.

+Note that you need to modify your file path to the code work well.

 You also can see other notebooks with the output already shown below each code.